Eysenhardtia texana (Texas Kidneywood)

-Texas kidneywood is an open, thornless shrub with fragrant white flowers that bees and butterflies love.
+Texas Kidneywood is an open, thornless shrub with fragrant white flowers that bees and butterflies love.
 Its lacey leaves have a citrus scent when crushed.
 In the fall it produces small brown pods, similar in appearance to those of fragrant mimosa.
-It blooms on and off from spring to fall; often blooms are triggered by rain.
+It blooms on and off from summer to fall; often blooms are triggered by rain.

 AT A GLANCE

 |Mature spread||6-8 ft|

 |Notes||Native bee friendly.
 Pollinator magnet.